-The central nervous system (brain, spinal cord, and nerves) uses a network of specialized cells to communicate information throughout your body.
+The central nervous system (brain, spinal cord, and nerves) uses a network of specialised cells to communicate information throughout your body.

-Many experts believe that stress may trigger or aggravate fibromyalgia in some people.
-Stress can lead to the release of certain hormones and chemicals that might affect how the central nervous system processes pain.
+Many experts believe that stress may trigger or aggravate Fibromyalgia in some people.
+Stress can release certain hormones and chemicals that might affect how the central nervous system processes pain.

 Fibromyalgia can lead to negative sleep patterns.
 It prevents you from sleeping deeply and leads to extreme fatigue (tiredness).

 People suffering from sleeping poorly also experience higher levels of pain.
 These sleep problems also lead to other Fibromyalgia symptoms.

 Stiffness and pain around the body are often worse during menstruation in women with Fibromyalgia.
 Fibromyalgia is also linked to other hormonal changes, such as low thyroid function and early menopause.